 If you think we have wrongfully ended your membership, you have a right to ask us to reconsider this decision by making a complaint.
 Chapter 9, Section 10 of this booklet tells how to make a complaint.
-If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your premiums within our grace period, you can ask us to reconsider this decision by calling (888) 863-3637 October 1 - February 1 between 8:00 a.m. and 8:00 p.m. local time zone, seven days a week and February 15 - September 30 between 8:00 a.m. and 8:00 p.m. local time zone, Monday - Friday.
-TTY users should call (800) 735-2900.
+If you had an emergency circumstance that was out of your control and it caused you to not be able to pay your premiums within our grace period, you can ask us to reconsider this decision by calling (888) 863-3637 October 1 - February 14: 8:00 a.m. to 8:00 p.m. local time zone, seven days a week.
+February 15 - September 30: 8:00 a.m. to 8:00 p.m. local time zone, Monday- Friday.

 You must make your request no later than 60 days after the date your membership ends.

-Section 4.3 Can we change your monthly plan premium during the year?
+Section 7.2 Can we change your monthly plan premium during the year?